KALYAN1045/key-value-pairs/README.md

    - For file-based persistence, system paths and access permissions may vary.
 The default path uses the user's home directory to enhance compatibility across OSs.

 3. **Limitations**:
-   - **Ephemeral Storage on Vercel**: Vercel’s serverless functions do not support persistent file storage, requiring an external database like MongoDB for permanent storage.
    - **Memory Constraints**: For large datasets, file-based storage becomes impractical due to memory limitations.
 MongoDB or other databases are recommended for scalability.